About Cialis (Tadalafil)

 Before taking the tablets, tell your doctor if you have:

-It is not known if CIALIS is effective in patients who have had:
+It is not known if TADALAFIL is effective in patients who have had:

-If you experience sudden decrease or loss of vision, stop taking CIALIS and contact your doctor immediately.
+If you experience sudden decrease or loss of vision, stop taking TADALAFIL and contact your doctor immediately.

 Children and adolescents